 Handheld binoculars are light and compact to facilitate comfortable and fatigue-free observation whether you are hiking, birding, hunting, or whenever you use binoculars.
 But sometimes you also want to observe a certain interesting object for a long time.
 Wildlife observers use their scopes with tripods, they require patience and hours of observation.
 But also large bright binoculars for night and astronomy are too heavy to hold with your hands for a long time without tiring.
 There are many situations when a tripod makes life easier.
-However, only the tripod is not enough, the binoculars must also be attached to the tripod, this requires a tripod adapter.
+However, only the tripod is not enough, the binoculars must also be attached to the tripod, which requires a tripod adapter.

 Types of Tripods and Tripod Adapters

 There are various support systems for binoculars, the classic tripods, table tripod stands, the monopod, or car window mounts.

 Hours of birdwatching, wildlife observations, or working with large binoculars are way less tiring with a good classical tripod.
 A good stable tripod is essential for observation with a spotting scope.

 It is called Tripod because of its three legs.
 Those are usually individually adjustable so the tripod can be set up on any terrain whether the ground is even or sloped.
 A tripod can be adjusted to the height of the user, through a height-adjustable center column on which the swiveling movable head is mounted.

 The range of prices for tripods depends on the material, functions, and brand from a few dollars to a grand is everything possible.